 It’s not easy to find engineering programs at a small liberal arts college.

-Our program — which includes pathways for chemical, electrical and mechanical engineering — is unique for just that reason.
+Our program — which includes pathways for electrical and mechanical engineering — is unique for just that reason.
 We cover the technical expertise required for training engineers, but at its core our program prepares graduates well beyond the basics.

 We train engineers for the future